davidmintz/court-interpreters-office/README.md

 # installation

-As of now, normal people are not encouraged to attempt installing InterpretersOffice because setup is a chore.
-(If you're a technical person and want to give it a shot, by all means feel free -- and contact me if you have questions.
-We have some [installation notes here](https://github.com/davidmintz/court-interpreters-office/blob/master/doc/INSTALLATION.txt)).
+Currently, installation requires some manual setup.
+We plan to make this more convenient and better-documented in future releases.
+If you're a technical person and want to give it a shot, by all means feel free -- and contact me if you have questions.
+We have some [installation notes here](https://github.com/davidmintz/court-interpreters-office/blob/master/doc/INSTALLATION.txt.

-But when the great day arrives, you will need to have installed the industry-standard PHP dependency manager [composer](https://getcomposer.org).
-Download (or clone) this repository and then run `composer install` from the application root.
-Next, you'll need to create your mysql database and a mysql user/password for it.
-Finally, there will be a couple of configuration files to edit.
-Details will be in README files and comments in the config files themselves.
+Essentially, you need download the source code and then, using the industry-standard PHP dependency manager [composer](https://getcomposer.org), install the the software dependencies, and create your mysql database and a mysql user/password for the application to use.
+Then, there are a couple of configuration files to edit and directories to create and set to be server-writeable.

 # demonstration